A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation

 \paragraph{Connections to multiple imputation.} Multiple imputation based on Rubin's rule is a well-established methodology that has been widely applied to account for the uncertainty introduced by imputation models to guarantee valid downstream statistical inference~\citep{little2019statistical}.
-Multiple imputation often assumes a scenario where the observed data are the only resources, and imputation models are fitted based on these observed data to generate repeated imputations.
+Multiple imputation often assumes a scenario where the observed data are the only resource, and imputation models are fitted based on these observed data to generate repeated imputations.
 To guarantee valid inference from these multiply-imputed datasets, multiple imputation imposes assumptions on the imputation models~\citep{rubin1987multiple}.
-Specifically, multiple imputation requires a proper imputation procedure---the unbiasedness of the point estimates and the estimated variance averaged over multiple imputed dataset, as well as the between-imputation variability---to derive a valid statistical inference~\citep{murray2018multiple, rubin1996multiple}.
-Such scenario is different from the scenario assumed in PS-PPI, as well as the broader prediction-based inference literature.
-In additional to the observed data, current prediction-based inference literature assumes that analysts also have access to some potentially precise predictions generated from models that are trained by external data.
-Commonly, these external models are ML/DL-based, and therefore are either challenging to manipulate to satisfy any assumptions, or beyond analysts' control.
-This is the core reason why prediction-based inference literature, including this work, do not impose any assumptions towards the prediction models.
+Such a scenario is different from the scenario assumed in PS-PPI, as well as the broader prediction-based inference literature.
+In addition to the observed data, current prediction-based inference literature assumes that analysts also have access to some potentially precise predictions generated from models that are trained by external data.
+Commonly, these external models are ML or even deep learning (DL)-based.
+Therefore, they are either challenging to manipulate to satisfy any assumptions or beyond analysts' control.
+This is the core reason why prediction-based inference literature, including this work, does not impose any assumptions on the prediction models.
 However, under the MAR missing mechanism, this weak assumption on the quality of the prediction models comes at the expense of requiring the correct specification of the propensity score model.
-We present a numerical experiment to investigate PS-PPI's robustness against propensity score misspecification in Section~\ref{sec:experiments} and leave detailed discussion towards propensity score model specification in Section~\ref{sec:discussion}.
+We present a numerical experiment to investigate PS-PPI's robustness against propensity score misspecification in Section~\ref{sec:experiments} and leave a detailed discussion on propensity score model specification in Section~\ref{sec:discussion}.